lucasbss2/weather-app/README.md

 # weather-app
 Aplicativo feito em JavaScript.
 O usuário informa a cidade e a API retorna dados como: temperatura, velocidade do vento e umidade.
 App made in JavaScript.
-The user inform the city and the API returns data such as: temperature, wind speed and humidity.
+The user informs the city and the API returns data such as: temperature, wind speed and humidity.

 # API: